Ministry of Defence (United Kingdom): Overspending

+Hacking

+In May 2024, the ministry's payroll system was reportedly targeted multiple times in a cyberattack in which personnel and their bank details were compromised.
+While initial reports attributed the cyberattack to China, the Minister of Defence Grant Shapps said it would take some time to conclude who was to blame.

 Ministerial team

-The Ministers in the Ministry of Defence are as follows:
+The Ministers in the Ministry of Defence are as follows, with cabinet ministers in bold:

 Senior military officials

 Chiefs of the Defence Staff

 The Chief of the Defence Staff (CDS) is the professional head of the British Armed Forces and the most senior uniformed military adviser to the Secretary of State for Defence and the Prime Minister.

 The CDS is supported by the Vice Chief of the Defence Staff (VCDS) who deputises and is responsible for the day-to-day running of the armed services aspect of the MOD through the Central Staff, working closely alongside the Permanent Secretary.
 They are joined by the professional heads of the three British armed services (Royal Navy, British Army and Royal Air Force) and the Commander of Strategic Command.
 All personnel sit at OF-9 rank in the NATO rank system.

 Together the Chiefs of Staff form the Chiefs of Staff Committee with responsibility for providing advice on operational military matters and the preparation and conduct of military operations.

 The current Chiefs of Staff are as follows.